rendajs/manual/manual/en/interface/droppable-gui.md

 ## Inspecting Dropped Assets

 If you double-click the droppable GUI, the currently dropped asset will be opened in the properties window.
-This allows you to quickly view and change values of the linked asset.
+This allows you to quickly view and change the values of the linked asset.
 This is also the only way to [edit embedded assets](../assets/embedded-assets.md).